rks101/eglinux/README.md

 ## The One with Linus

-[The talk with not so visionary, not so people-person, a simple happy engineer](https://www.youtube.com/watch?v=o8NPllzkFhE) Linus Torvalds who changed the world at least twice with Linux and Git projects.
+[The talk with not so visionary, not so people-person, a simple happy engineer](https://www.youtube.com/watch?v=o8NPllzkFhE) Linus Torvalds who changed the world at least twice with Linux and Git.
+He started both the projects as a hobby and to solve the problems he was facing.
+On mailing lists, he speaks his mind, if he does not agree with something - he logs it, registers it.

 ----